Creighton point guard Josiah Dotzler making quick transition to college game

 “I’m just trying to soak up as much as I can so that I can improve and then contribute to the team,” he said.
 “I definitely ask (Ashworth) lots of questions and he’s super willing to give me answers and give me feedback.”

-Now Dotzler hopes his experience winning in high school translates to college, as well.
+Now Dotzler hopes his experience winning in high school translates to college.
 He'll just have to wait a bit longer to find out.